Abhishek-200128/Hotel-Booking/README.md

 # Hotel-Booking
 This is a simple hotel booking project done using Java, MySQL and with struts2 as the framework.
-The DB details can be changed in Users.class file.
+The DB details can be changed in user.java file.

 # Parts of Project
 There are 3 use cases in this project